-- Documentation that the individual's identity was verified using a government-issued photo identification. (§2540.206) - Obtaining written consent from candidates to perform all checks and share results (§2540.205), including - Documentation of candidate's understanding that his or her position is contingent on eligibility determined by the results of the NSCHC (§2540.205) - Documentation that the candidate understands his or her ability to review and challenge the factual accuracy of the result before action is taken to exclude the candidate from the position (§2540.205). - Nevada Volunteers has a NSCHC Consent Form Template you may use for this purpose. - Using Truescreen to perform a nationwide name-based National Sex Offender Public Website check (NSOPW) before each candidate begins work or service.
-Records verifying this check must include verification that the government-issued photo ID matches the first and last name on the NSOPW and adjudication with a name, timestamp and adjudication decision. - Using Truescreen to perform a name-based search of the statewide criminal history registry in the candidate's state of residence if other than Nevada.
-This check must be complete and adjudicated before each candidate begins work or service. - O In the event that the ID in Truescreen is incorrect, ensure you have a correct copy of the ID in your files.
-Make a note on both the ID copy to show the person who reviewed the ID, the date it was reviewed, and whether or not the name on the ID matches the name run in the NSOPW.
-Once the correct ID is on file and reviewed, check the ID box in Truescreen, then place a memo in the member file that notes the correct member ID is on file, when it was reviewed and that the name matches the NSOPW run. - Using Fieldprint to perform a fingerprint-based FBI check before each candidate begins work or service.
-Records verifying this check must include adjudication of results with reviewed by name, date, signature/initials and adjudication decision.
+- Documentation that the individual's identity was verified using a government-issued photo identification. (§2540.206) - Obtaining written consent from candidates to perform all checks and share results (§2540.205), including - Documentation of candidate's understanding that his or her position is contingent on eligibility determined by the results of the NSCHC (§2540.205) - Documentation that the candidate understands his or her ability to review and challenge the factual accuracy of the result before action is taken to exclude the candidate from the position (§2540.205).

+Nevada Volunteers has a NSCHC Consent Form Template you may use for this purpose.

+- Using Truescreen to perform a nationwide name-based National Sex Offender Public Website check (NSOPW).
+This check must be complete and adjudicated the day before each candidate begins work or service.
+Records verifying this check must include verification that the government-issued photo ID matches the first and last name on the NSOPW, documentation that the results were reviewed and documentation of an eligibility determination made based on review of the results (adjudication) including name, timestamp and adjudication decision. - Using Truescreen to perform a name-based search of the statewide criminal history registry in the candidate's state of residence if other than Nevada.
+This check must be complete and adjudicated the day before each candidate begins work or service.
+Records verifying this check must include documentation that the results were reviewed, and documentation of an eligibility determination made based on review of the results (adjudication) including name, timestamp and adjudication decision. - Using Fieldprint to perform a fingerprint-based FBI check.
+This check must be complete and adjudicated the day before each candidate begins work or service.
+Records verifying this check must include documentation that the results were reviewed and an eligibility determination made (adjudication) including name, date, and adjudication decision.

-- Filling out the National Service Criminal History Check Verification Form to document your NSCHC process for each individual (new and returning) and submitting to Nevada Volunteers, along with required attachments, for review and approval before an individual may start. - Provide the member an opportunity to review findings, being mindful of Civil Rights laws and particularly when negative results surface. - Maintain records and documentation of background check results, while maintaining confidentiality, for a period of 7 years (three years beyond the date of final closeout of the Nevada Volunteers Prime application under which programs were funded (45 CFR 2541.420)).
+- Filling out the National Service Criminal History Check Verification Form to document your NSCHC process for each individual (new and returning) and submitting to Nevada Volunteers, along with required attachments, for review and approval before an individual may start. - Providing a reasonable opportunity for the person to review and challenge the factual accuracy of a result before action is taken to exclude the person from the position. - Obtaining and maintaining documentation that the candidate is eligible to serve/work if a vendor check's adjudication recommendation does not endorse the candidate for service following the AmeriCorps Challenging a Not Cleared Recommendation guidance (45 CFR §2540.205).
+Documentation for Challenging the factual accuracy of a Not Cleared Recommendation: - Obtain a full fingerprint-based FBI criminal history report (via Agency approved source) - Review the full FBI criminal history information and any court or other additional documentation. - Contemporaneously dated memo to member file documenting the determination of individual's eligibility based on review of the above documents. - Filling out the National Service Criminal History Check Verification Form Not Cleared Recommendation. - Taking reasonable steps to protect the confidentiality of any information relating to the criminal history check, consistent with authorization provided by the applicant. - Maintain records and documentation of background check results, while maintaining confidentiality, for a period of 7 years (three years beyond the date of final closeout of the Nevada Volunteers Prime application under which programs were funded (45 CFR 2541.420)).